pipech/erpnext-docker-debian/README.md

-In this setup we use the same ERPNext image as we use in trail setup and config it to run production and instead of running all service in single container we separate some and put it into 6 container.
+In this setup we use the same ERPNext image as we use in trail setup and config it to run production and instead of running all service in single container we separate some and put it into 6 container, and most important thing is it separate data volumes from container to docker volumes.

 1. frappe
 2. mariadb